Mental Health Harm

 In these times of pandemic unemployment and loss of health insurance, many people are stressed as much as bullied workers have always been.
 Without insurance, mental health treatment is often unaffordable.
 The raging economic crisis takes a significant toll on individuals, couples, families, and children.
 Financial strain is linked to increased incidence of domestic violence, substance abuse, divorce, and a disruption of normal childhood development.

 Sometimes, the violence is turned inward.
 When the "way out" seems unattainable and no alternatives can be imagined, some people contemplate suicide.
+In the WBI 2012-D Study, 29% of bullied targets considered suicide and 16% had a plan.
 If you or someone you know are talking about suicide, please call the National Suicide Prevention Lifeline at

 Risk of Re-Traumatization